mkollaro/taskrunner/README.md

 ## Ideas

-* create CLI command that would work work similarly as Fabric, it would take a list of the task configurations directly
-* make it possible to somehow change the configuration of tasks from the CLI
 * support parallel run of tasks by using some special `parallel([taskA, taskB])` wrapper
-* control the cleanups by parameter `cleanup=['always','never','pronto']` or perhaps `cleanup=['yes', 'no', 'only']`
 * what if the content of the configuration dictionary depends on the result of some other, previously running task?
 Maybe `eval` could help, e.g.
   `eval("context['some-result']")`, but that is of course quite dangerous